How Innovation Shapes Financial Structure: The Moderating Role of Institutional Quality: Nonlinear moderating effect

 The linear interaction $x_{i,t}\times{q}_{i,t}$ assumes that the marginal effect of innovation on financial structure varies linearly with institutional quality.
 To test for a possible nonlinear relationship, we augment the interaction with a quadratic term in institutional quality and its interaction with innovation (e.g., $x_{i,t}\times{q}_{i,t}^2$) following \cite{lind2010or}.
 To capture the nonlinear effects of institutional quality on the relationship between the number of patent applications and financial structure, we estimate

 The marginal effect of innovation is

 If $\pi_{3}=0$, this slope varies linearly with institutional quality.
 If $\pi_{3}\neq 0$, the slope changes with institutional quality: $\pi_{3}>0$ can produce a U-shape in $g({q})$, while $\pi_{3}<0$ can produce an inverted-U. However, to confirm a presence of U (or inverted-U), we need: (i) $\pi_{3}$ statistically different from zero; (ii) the endpoint slopes $g'(L)$ and $g'(U)$ are significant and have opposite signs: $g'(L)<0<g'(U)$ for U shape and $g'(U)<0<g'(L)$ for inverted-U shape; and (iii) the turning point ${q}^\star = -\frac{\pi_{2}}{2\pi_{3}}$ lies within $(L,U)$, where $L \equiv \min({q}_{i,t})$ and $U \equiv \max({q}_{i,t})$ are taken over the estimation sample (i.e., the observations used in the regression).
-The empirical results presented in Table \ref{table:act_quad}-\ref{table:eff_quad} indicate that institutional quality can have a nonlinear effect on the relationship between innovation and financial structure.

-For the activity dimension, Table \ref{table:act_quad} shows that innovation's interaction with regulatory quality exhibits an inverted U-shape (Column 1), whereas its interactions with corruption control, rule of law, and government effectiveness are U-shaped (Columns 3, 4, and 6).
-For the size dimension, Table \ref{table:size_quad} shows that voice and accountability shows an inverted U-shaped interaction with innovation (Column 2).
-For the efficiency dimension, Table \ref{table:eff_quad} shows that all indicators except voice and accountability exhibit U-shaped interactions with innovation (Columns 1 and 3-6).
+Beyond establishing the existence of the (inverted) U-shaped relationship, we further consider the 95\% pointwise confidence band of the marginal effect to identify whether the effect is statistically significant.
+We find that institutional quality has a robust nonlinear moderating effect (U-shaped) only for stock market efficiency.